Justin Ellis (American football)

-Justin Jamaal Ellis (born December 27, 1990) is an American professional football nose tackle.
+Justin Jamaal Ellis (born December 27, 1990) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was selected by the Oakland Raiders in the fourth round of the 2014 NFL draft.
 He played college football for the Louisiana Tech Bulldogs.

 Early life

 Ellis attended Neville High School in Monroe, Louisiana, where he was a two-time first-team all-District 2-4A selection.
 He was named first-team all-state by the LSWA as a senior, and was a two-time all-Northeast Louisiana selection by the Monroe News-Star.
 Ellis also lettered three years in track & field, competing in the shot put, where he finished third in the state as a junior, the javelin throw (top-throw of 47.2 meters) and the discus throw, where he captured the state title with a throw of 47.15 meters in 2009.

 He was rated a two-star recruit by Rivals.com.